aalink/03-password-generator/README.md

 # 03-password-generator

-The 3rd assignment of the Georgia Tech Coding Boot Camp
+This is the 3rd assignment of the Georgia Tech Coding Boot Camp.
+Some starter code has been provided, and the assignment requires that the code be modified to create an application that enables employees to generate random passwords based on criteria that they’ve selected